Positroids are 3-colorable

-\begin{rem}[Rank of a subset of a positroid] In order to understand the proof of our main theorem, it is crucial to understand how we can compute the rank of an arbitrary subset of a positroid using the \reflectbox{L}-graph.
-As you already know, the rank of a set $I$ is the size of the biggest independent subset in $I$ and since independent sets are the subsets of the bases, we will have to find them using the same method we use to find a basis in the positroid, i.e.\ searching for vertex-disjoint walks and counting them.
-An arbitrary subset $I$ of a positroid, that contains $x$ vertical edges of the lattice path ($x$ sinks), is of rank at least $x$.
-The rank of $I$ is $x+t$, such that $t$ is the number of all vertex-disjoint walks from $I\backslash B$ to $B\backslash I$. \end{rem}
+\begin{rem}[Rank of a subset of a positroid] In order to understand the proof of our main theorem, it is crucial to understand how we can compute the rank of an arbitrary subset of a positroid $\mathcal{P}(\Gamma)$ using the \reflectbox{L}-graph $\Gamma$.
+We refer the reader to our latest work \cite{lamaralgorithm} where we explain in details the algorithm that computes the rank of an arbitrary subset of a positroid.
+As you already know, the rank $r(S)$ of a set $S$ is the maximum size of an independent subset in $S$.
+Therefore, $r(S)=k$ such that $k$ is the maximum number of pairwise vertex-disjoint paths from $S$ to $B$, where $B$ is the set of all sinks of $\Gamma$.
+We give here a quick way to calculate the rank.